-Typical Readings: The Holy Bible, The Iliad and The Odyssey, The Landmark Herodotus: The Histories and The Landmark Thucydides (Robert Strassler, ed.), The Oresteia, The Last Days of Socrates, The Early History of Rome (Aubrey de Selincourt, trans.), The Aeneid, The Republic, Nicomachean Ethics, On the Nature of Things, selected works of Cicero, Metamorphoses, and Meditations of Marcus Aurelius.
+Typical Readings: Please confirm with book list below before purchasing.
+The Holy Bible, The Iliad and The Odyssey, The Landmark Herodotus: The Histories and The Landmark Thucydides (Robert Strassler, ed.), The Oresteia, The Last Days of Socrates, The Early History of Rome (Aubrey de Selincourt, trans.), The Aeneid, The Republic, Nicomachean Ethics, On the Nature of Things, selected works of Cicero, Metamorphoses, and Meditations of Marcus Aurelius.

 Optional Textbooks: Omnibus I and/or Omnibus IV